Isle of Skye: Economy

 The largest employer on the island and its environs is the public sector, which accounts for about a third of the total workforce, principally in administration, education, and health.
 The second-largest employer in the area is the distribution, hotels, and restaurants sector, highlighting the importance of tourism.
-Key attractions include Dunvegan Castle, the Clan Donald Visitor Centre, and The Aros Experience arts and exhibition centre in Portree.
+Key attractions include Dunvegan Castle and the Clan Donald Visitor Centre.
 There are about a dozen large landowners on Skye, the largest being the public sector, with the Scottish Government owning most of the northern part of the island.
 Glendale is a community-owned estate in Duirinish, and the Sleat Community Trust, the local development trust, is active in various regeneration projects.

 Small firms dominate employment in the private sector.
 The Talisker Distillery, which produces a single malt whisky, is beside Loch Harport on the west coast of the island.
 Torabhaig distillery located in Teangue opened in 2017 and also produces whisky.
 Three other whiskies—Mac na Mara ('son of the sea'), Tè Bheag nan Eilean ('wee dram of the isles') and Poit Dhubh ('black pot')—are produced by blender Pràban na Linne ('smugglers den by the Sound of Sleat'), based at Eilean Iarmain.
 These are marketed using predominantly Gaelic-language labels.
-The blended whisky branded as "Isle of Skye" is produced not on the island but by the Glengoyne Distillery at Killearn north of Glasgow, though the website of the owners, Ian Macleod Distillers Ltd., boasts a "high proportion of Island malts" and contains advertisements for tourist businesses in the island.
+The blended whisky branded as "Isle of Skye" is produced not on the island but by the Glengoyne Distillery at Killearn north of Glasgow, though the website of the owners, Ian MacLeod Distillers Ltd., boasts a "high proportion of Island malts" and contains advertisements for tourist businesses in the island.
 There is also an established software presence on Skye, with Portree-based Sitekit having expanded in recent years.